alexmanrique/blog/_posts/2020-08-09-remarkable-features-java-14.md

 --------------------------------------------
 This can be really useful because when encountering a null pointer, the JVM analyses the program to determine which reference was `null` and provide more details in the `NullPointerException.getMessage()`.
 Also the method, filename and line number are returned.

-This option by default is disabled, to active it we need to use `-XX:+ShowCodeDetailsInExceptionMessages`.
+This option is disabled by default, to active it we need to use `-XX:+ShowCodeDetailsInExceptionMessages`.
 If you want to know how to configure it I share with this <a href="https://jlefebure.com/blog/detailed-nullpointerexception-messages-in-jdk-14">post</a> where you can see how to do the configuration.

 More info can be found in the <a href="https://openjdk.java.net/jeps/358">JEP 358</a>